devtron-labs/devtron/docs/README.md

 Check out our [contributing guidelines](https://github.com/devtron-labs/devtron/blob/main/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on our development processes.

-## Vulnerability Reporting

-We at Devtron take security and our users' trust very seriously.
-If you believe you have found a security issue in Devtron, please responsibly disclose by contacting us at security@devtron.ai.

-## License

-Devtron is available under the [Apache License, Version 2.0](https://github.com/devtron-labs/devtron/blob/main/LICENSE)

 ## Community